Rokas214/Gif_AI_search_engine_server/README.md

 Server side is built with Node, Express and MySQL on https://freemysqlhosting.net/

-Development
-You can clone this app by copying this code in to your terminal:
+Development: You can clone this app by copying this code in to your terminal:

 'git clone https://github.com/Rokas214/Service my-app' Install all necessary packages:

 'npm install'

 Database connected on https://freemysqlhosting.net/ but you can do it on your own machine or cloud platform of your choise (AWS, Azure, IBM Cloud)

 To create your database table run this sql script: